 the Sublessee’s Association can take over the management of the common areas.

 7. You will pay for all utilities supplied to the premises and will pay your fair share if separate bills are not rendered.

 8. You must pay your land rent and common area charges when due.

 9. You must pay your annual property taxes when due.

-I’VE HEARD SOME THINGS ABOUT LEASING ON INDIAN LAND – Can the Aboriginal people take my home away, include it in a land claim or raise the rent unfairly?
+I’VE HEARD SOME THINGS ABOUT LEASING ON INDIGENOUS LAND – Can the Aboriginal people take my home away, include it in a land claim or raise the rent unfairly?

-Since this land is already part of an Indian reserve, it is not involved in any lands claims and will not be affected by any land claims settlements.
+Since this land is already part of an Indigenous reserve, it is not involved in any lands claims and will not be affected by any land claims settlements.

 While there have been some serious situations that have arisen in other areas, we are of the opinion that the flaws in the lease arrangements that created those problems should be revealed by a lawyer reviewing the Headlease.
 Most of the problems have arisen where a developer has purported to sublease lands to individuals for a long term, but has not prepaid his Headlease for the same period of time.